pfalvey/NetworksProg3/README.md

 Included Files: /client
-   Makefile			Compiles C++ Code to create executable ./myftp myftp.cpp			C++ code for the client testUPLD.txt			Text file that can be sent from client to server using the UPLD command
+   Makefile			Compiles C++ Code to create executable ./myftp myftp.cpp			C++ code for the client

 Included Files: /server
-   Makefile			Compiles C++ Code to create executable ./myftpd myftpd.cpp			C++ code for server testDWLD.txt			Text file that can be sent from server to client using the DWLD command
+   Makefile			Compiles C++ Code to create executable ./myftpd myftpd.cpp			C++ code for server

 Example Command Line for Server (run from student01):